-DIRECTORS' RESPONSIBILITY FOR AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 AUGUST 2015
+DIRECTORS' RESPONSIBILITY FOR AND APPROVAL OF THE ANNUAL FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 AUGUST 2016

-The annual financial statements, set out on pages 37 to 82, were prepared by management in conformity with, the International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
-They have been approved by the board of directors and have been signed on their behalf by the undermentioned directors.
+The annual financial statements, set out on pages 41 to 86, were prepared by management in conformity with, International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listings Requirements of the JSE Limited.
+They have been approved by the Board of Directors and have been signed on their behalf by the undermentioned directors.

 The directors are required by the Companies Act of South Africa to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
-It is their responsibility to ensure that the annual financial statements present fairly the state of affairs of the Group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with the International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listing Requirements of the JSE Limited.
+It is their responsibility to ensure that the annual financial statements present fairly the state of affairs of the Group as at the end of the financial year and the results of its operations and cash flows for the year then ended, in conformity with International Financial Reporting Standards (IFRS), the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by the Financial Reporting Council, the Companies Act of South Africa and the Listings Requirements of the JSE Limited.

-To fulfil its responsibilities, the board of directors has developed and continues to maintain a system of internal controls.
-These controls are based on established policies and procedures, are implemented by trained skilled personnel with an appropriate segregation of duties and are closely monitored by the board of directors.
+To fulfil its responsibilities, the Board of Directors has developed and continues to maintain a system of internal controls.
+These controls are based on established policies and procedures, are implemented by trained skilled personnel with an appropriate segregation of duties and are closely monitored by the Board of Directors.

 We believe the controls in use are adequate to provide reasonable assurance that assets are safeguarded from loss or unauthorised use and that the financial records may be relied on for preparing the financial statements and maintaining accountability for assets and liabilities.
 Nothing has come to the attention of the directors to indicate that any material breakdown in the functioning of these controls, procedures and systems has occurred during the year under review.

-After conducting appropriate procedures the directors are satisfied that the Company will be a going concern for the foreseeable future and have continued to adopt the going concern basis in preparing the annual financial statements.
+After conducting appropriate procedures the directors are satisfied that the Group will be a going concern for the foreseeable future and have continued to adopt the going concern basis in preparing the annual financial statements.

-The board of directors are primarily responsible for the financial affairs of the Group.
+The Board of Directors are primarily responsible for the financial affairs of the Group.
 The auditors are responsible for independently auditing and reporting on the Group's annual financial statements.

-The audit committee is comprised of three non-executive directors and meets bi-annually with the auditors.
-The auditors have free access to this committee.
+The Audit Committee is comprised of three non-executive directors and meets bi-annually with the auditors.
+The auditors have free access to this Committee.

-The annual financial statements have been examined by the Group's auditors and their report is presented on page 36.
-The auditors are appointed each year based on recommendation by the audit committee.
+The annual financial statements have been examined by the Group's auditors and their report is presented on page 40.
+The auditors are appointed each year based on recommendation by the Audit Committee.

-M S Goldberg
+M S Goldberg Executive Chairman

-Executive chairman

-Sandton 27 October 2015 J A Goldberg Chief executive officer
+Sandton 27 October 2016

+J A Goldberg Chief Executive Officer

-CERTIFICATE OF THE COMPANY SECRETARY
+CERTIFICATE OF THE COMPANY SECRETARY FOR THE YEAR ENDED 31 AUGUST 2016

-I certify, in accordance with Section 88(2) of the Companies Act No. 71 of 2008 (as amended) that the company has lodged with the Registrar all such returns as are required by a public company in terms of this Act, for the year ended 31 August 2015.
+I certify, in accordance with Section 88(2) of the Companies Act No. 71 of 2008 (as amended) that the company has lodged with the Registrar all such returns as are required by a public company in terms of this Act, for the year ended 31 August 2016.
 Furthermore, all such returns are true, correct and up to date.